 This University City, Missouri General Reevaluation Report with integrated Environmental Assessment (EA) presents the results of a U.S. Army Corps of Engineers (USACE) flood risk management study for University City in St. Louis County, Missouri.
 This report is an interim response to the study authority.
-The general purpose of this study is to analyze alternatives to reduce the risk to life safety and economic damages from flooding of the upper River des Peres.
+The general purpose of this study is to analyze alternatives to reduce the risk to life safety and economic damages from flooding of the upper River Des Peres.

-The need for this study is the ongoing flooding of the upper River Des Peres in University City, which has caused risk to life safety and damage to properties and infrastructure since at least the 1980's, with major recent flooding events occurring in 2008, 2011, 2013, 2014, 2019, and 2020.
+The need for this study is the ongoing flooding of the upper River Des Peres in University City, which has caused risk to life safety and damage to properties and infrastructure since at least the 1980's, with major recent flooding events occurring in 2008, 2011, 2013, 2014, 2019, 2020, and 2022.
 Two fatalities occurred during the flood event in 2008.
+The most recent flooding in July 2022 was estimated by the Metropolitan St. Louis Sewer District (MSD) to be caused by a rain event that occurs less than once every 500 years (based on preliminary rainfall data), and caused devastating damage along the river (Gray & Barker, 2022).
 Flooding has caused significant damage to homes, businesses, parks, and public facilities.
-The city's dated sewer system is overtopped during flood events, which causes the system to discharge untreated sewage into the River Des Peres and eventually flows into the Mississippi River.
+The city's dated sewer system is overtopped during flood events, which causes the system to discharge untreated sewage into the River Des Peres, which eventually flows into the Mississippi River.
 These property, business, and infrastructure damages cause major economic loss, harm the environment, endanger the safety and health of residents, and strain municipal services.

 The scope of this study is to complete a general reevaluation of the University City portion of the authorized project for the River Des Peres, Missouri.
-It is a single-purpose study for flood risk reduction.
-This reevaluation will result in a recommendation that will either update and confirm the authorized project or make a new recommendation.
-The study will evaluate and compare the benefits, costs, and impacts (positive or negative) of alternatives including the No Action Alternative.
-The study will identify whether a federal interest exists to reduce economic damages and life safety risk due to flooding.
+It is a single-purpose study for flood risk management.
+While the original authorizing language used the term "flood damage reduction", the current equivalent USACE terminology that will be used throughout this report is "flood risk management".
+This reevaluation resulted in a recommendation that is different from the authorized project but can be implemented under the existing authority.
+The study evaluated and compared the benefits, costs, and impacts (positive or negative) of alternatives including the No Action Alternative.
+The study identified a federal interest exists to reduce economic damages and life safety risk due to flooding.
 This report also satisfies the requirement of the National Environmental Policy Act (NEPA) to evaluate the proposed federal action.

-Throughout this report, flood events and their resultant inundation will be referred to by Annual Exceedance Probability (AEP), which is the probability that this level of flooding may be realized or exceeded in any given year.
+Throughout this report, flood events and their resultant inundation are referred to by Annual Exceedance Probability (AEP), which is the probability that this level of flooding may be realized or exceeded in any given year.
 For example, a flood event with a 1% AEP would have a 1% probability of occurring every year.
 This is a change in terminology from the recent commonly used term "annual chance of exceedance" (ACE).
 Additionally, in the past, flood events have often been described by their "return period" - or the estimated average length of time between flood events of a similar magnitude.
 A 1% AEP event would have been referred to as having a 100-year return period or being a 100-year event.
 This terminology is no longer used because it falsely conveys a sense of time and lowers public risk perceptions.
 Table 1 provides a list of AEP flooding events that were considered during the study, with their equivalent "return period."
 It is important to note that all AEP references in this report are for expected water levels, not the AEP of meteorological events (i.e. a 1% flood event is not the same as, nor does it necessarily occur as a result of, a 1% storm event).